Wat Phra Si Rattana Mahathat: History

 Wat Phra Si Rattana Mahathat, known among the locals as "Wat Yai", was founded in 1357 by King Lithai of Sukhothai.
-The temple was built at the same time as Wat Phra Phuttha Chinna Si and Wat Phra Si Satsadaram.
+The temple was built at the same time as Phra Phuttha Chinnarat, Phra Phuttha Chinna Si, and Phra Si Satsada.
 During the reign of King Ekathotsarot of Ayutthaya, its Buddha image was gilded and the temple was later developed by King Chulalongkorn and King Bhumibol Adulyadej of Rattanakosin.
 The temple is located at the foot of Naresuan Bridge on the bank of the Nan River.
 It has an area of 36 rai (1 rai = 1600 m^2).
 The temple is very famous because of its golden Buddha image called Phra Phuttha Chinnarat, which is considered by some Thais to be the most beautiful Buddha image in the country.

 Father of Thai history Prince Damrong Rajanubhab recorded this temple that.

 "The temple is a big and more important than other temples in Phitsanulok and is believed to be built in the Sukhothai period being renovated from time to time".